inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

    *.visualizer.*.dataLinkVisualizer[2].labelColor = "green"

-By using the ``numDataLinkVisualizers`` parameter, we set three ``DataLinkVisualizer`` modules.
+By using the ``numDataLinkVisualizers`` parameter, we set three :ned:`DataLinkVisualizer` modules.
 In this example, we are interested in *video* packets.
 To highlight them, we use the ``packetFilter`` parameter.
 The ``fadeOutMode`` parameter specifies that inactive links fade out in animation time.
 The ``holdAnimationTime`` parameter stops the animation for a while, delaying the fading of the data link activity arrows.
-The ``activityLevel``, ``lineColor`` and ``labelColor`` parameters are different at each ``DataLinkVisualizer`` to make data link activity levels easy to distinguish:
+The ``activityLevel``, ``lineColor`` and ``labelColor`` parameters are different at each :ned:`DataLinkVisualizer` to make data link activity levels easy to distinguish:

 -  ``dataLinkVisualizer[0]`` is configured to display \ *protocol* level